 "Yeah, it takes a lot of planning and structure.
 We sit down every weekend and plan a week ahead.
 When do I work, and at what time does Kine have her shifts?
 Who’s going to pick up the other kids at the kindergarten?
 We go through all the logistics and practicalities so we know who’s where, at what time".

-You may also like: Meet Ada - A girl with CP and her experience with the Innowalk
+You may also like: [Video] Ada Has CP – This Is Her Experience with the Innowalk

 It’s obvious that structure is a big part of the puzzle, but clear communication seems to be just as important.